c00/botman/readme.md

 I'm adding features as I feel they're useful.
 I'm open to suggestions and outside contributions.
 The aim is to be simple, non-intrusive and transparent about data.

 - [x] LLM agnostic - Make botman able to work with any LLM by abstracting the interface to the LLM.
-- [ ] Add Fireworks AI integration (add documentation and setup)
+- [x] Add Fireworks AI integration
 - [ ] Add Claude integration
 - [ ] Add generic Function calling - Make it so it can function regardless of underlying model (Add switch-model as a function)
-- [ ] Add Image Generation for SDXL
+- [ ] Add Image Generation for SDXL through FireworksAi
 - [ ] Add Image Generation for OpenAi
-- [ ] Maybe replace OpenAI dependency for simple HTTP calls?
 - [ ] Replace flags with cobra
 - [ ] Easy way to switch between models / providers.
 Create profiles?
 - [ ] Add a terminal emulater (tcell, bubbletea, readline, ???)